IBM/container-service-getting-started-wt/README.md

 # Overview and Initial Setup

 Preconditions:  This lab expects a bluemix account.
 Running from the cli expects that you will have the clis installed as well, as per https://console.ng.bluemix.net/docs/containers/cs_cli_install.html .
+If you do not yet have a bluemix account or the kubernetes cli, please do lab 0 before starting the course.

 This lab is an introduction to  using Docker containers on Kubernetes in the IBM Containers Service.
-By the end of the course
+By the end of the course you will understand the core concepts of Kubernetes, and be able to deploy your own applications on Kubernetes or the IBM Bluemix Containers Service.

 If you haven't already, provision a cluster (this can take a few minutes, so let it start first).
 To get the list of data centers, use `bx cs datacenters` - then create your cluster with `bx cs cluster-create --name=<name-of-cluster> --datacenter=<datacenter>`